labex-labs/open-source-labs/rust/rust-book/lab-ch03-02-data-types/step5.md

 # Numeric Operations

-Rust supports the basic mathematical operations you’d expect for all the number
-types: addition, subtraction, multiplication, division, and remainder.
+Rust supports the basic mathematical operations you'd expect for all the number types: addition, subtraction, multiplication, division, and remainder.
 Integer division truncates toward zero to the nearest integer.
-The following code shows how you’d use each numeric operation in a `let` statement:
+The following code shows how you'd use each numeric operation in a `let` statement:

 Filename: `src/main.rs`